 Colour psychology is used in everything we buy from confectionary to shampoo, holidays to electrical appliances.
-In-fact choosing the right colour for your business brand is one of most biggest customer attraction investments that most companies make.
+In fact, choosing the right colour for your business brand is one of the biggest customer attraction investments that most companies make.
 The psychology of colour in marketing is a very powerful way to capture and engage the conscious and subconscious emotions of your ideal clients.

 Colour Psychology, Colour Healing, Colour Therapy

-Most marketing is now online, so your logo and branding is often the first impression someone has about you and what you offer.
+Most marketing is now online, so your logo and branding are often the first impressions someone has about you and what you offer.
 If you use the right colours, in the right way it can seriously create a powerful positive marketing message.
 The wrong colours in your branding and marketing can actually repel your ideal clients and soul clients.

-Let’s take a closer look at colour psychology in marketing and branding of multi-national companies.
+Let’s take a closer look at the basics of colour psychology in the marketing and branding of multinational companies.
 And identify why these major companies may have used the colours they have.

 Colour Psychology Of Red